Robblodo11/Airbnb-Rental-Marker-Analysis-READ.ME/README.md

 ### Introduction
 You’ve been hired by a consulting company to analyze the vacation rental market in the Manhattan borough of New York City for a client interested in investing in properties.
+The client is interested in investing in several properties but would like some guidance on what types of properties they should be targeting.
+The project goal is to analyze data collected on current Airbnb listings to identify useful insights.

 #### 1 - Explore and Filter the Data
 * Explore the Data